falakthapar/Sales-Analysis-Report-Using-MySQL-and-PowerBI/README.md

 * MySQL Queries File: This File contains all the queries that I have used to get insights using the SQL language.

-* Dashboard Link : This is the link to the Power BI Dashboard, which I built using the dataset.
+* Dashboard Link: This is the link to the Power BI Dashboard, which I built using the dataset.

-### Data Overview:-
+### Data Overview:

 This sales MySQL database consists of five tables:-